jupyterlab-contrib/jupyter-videochat/README.md

   - your email will be used to provide [Gravatar](https://gravatar.com) icon
 - From one of the room _providers_, choose a room.
   - You may need to provide a room name

+### Stop a Chat

+- From the the Jitsi IFrame:
+  - Click the red "hang up" button, or
+- From the _Video Chat toolbar_
+  - Click the _Disconnect Video Chat_ button

 ## Troubleshoot